lukcad/caplukcadhf/README.md

         hana-cli hc

-Enjoy, you have container which you can use for development your Full-Stack CAP applicaitons:
+Enjoy, you have container which you can use for development of your Full-Stack CAP applicaitons:

   * with access to SAP Hana Cloud based on SAP BTP CF
   * with access to xsuaa services based on SAP BTP